D4C36/PortfolioProjects/README.md

 # PortfolioProjects
-Projects to showcase proficiency in SQL and Excel
+Projects to showcase proficiency in SQL, Excel, and Python